camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/03-javascript/20-lifecycle.html.md

 </form>
 ```
 The above example uses jQuery for interacting with the HTML controls.
-If you use Angular JS you can also populate the `$scope` in the `variables-fetched` callback and read the values from the `$scope` in the `submit` callback:
+If you use AngularJS, you can also populate the `$scope` in the `variables-fetched` callback and read the values from the `$scope` in the `submit` callback:

 ```html
 <form role="form">